rajkinkhabwala/login-module/README.md

 # login-module
 This is my first login module html template which i have design with the use of Bootswatch Lux Template.
-I will update this repo with the php version too
+I will update this repo with the php version too.

+Technology used here is html, css.